What is Stuxnet? Explore how Stuxnet spread

 The discovery of Stuxnet marked the beginning of a new era in cyber warfare.
 It showed that nation-states were willing and able to use cyber attacks to achieve their strategic goals, and that these attacks could cause physical damage to critical infrastructure.

-Since the discovery of Stuxnet, there have been a number of other high-profile cyber attacks, many of which are believed to have been carried out by nation-states.
+Since the discovery of Stuxnet, which notably targeted a nuclear power plant, there have been a number of other high-profile cyber attacks, many of which are believed to have been carried out by nation-states.
 These include the attacks on the Ukrainian power grid in 2015 and 2016, and the WannaCry ransomware attack in 2017.

 Stuxnet is a groundbreaking piece of malware that has had a significant impact on the world of cybersecurity.
 It demonstrated the potential for cyber warfare, highlighted the vulnerabilities of critical infrastructure, and led to increased focus on securing these systems.